-A non-contract provider, on his or her own behalf, is permitted to file a standard appeal for a denied claim only if the non-contract provider completes a waiver of liability statement, which provides that the non-contract provider will not bill the enrollee regardless of the outcome of the appeal.
+If you’re a non-contract provider you can file a standard appeal for a denied claim once you complete a waiver of liability (WOL) statement, which says you won’t bill the enrollee regardless of the outcome of the appeal.

 Non-Contracted Providers have 60 calendar days* from the date of the denial notice to file an appeal.

 Claim appeals must be submitted in writing and should include the following documentation:

 - A copy of the submitted claim